Pure Prairie League: Rebirth

 A decade later (in 1998), Pure Prairie League was back with a line-up of Fuller, Connor, Reilly, Burr, Fats Kaplin (pedal steel guitar, mandolin, banjo, fiddle, accordion, washboard) and Rick Schell (vocals, drums, percussion).
-After two years, Burr was succeeded by Curtis Wright (vocals, guitars) in June 2000.
-The group began work on a new album in 2002, yet abandoned the sessions and separated again after Schell became busy with other projects.
+After two years, Burr was succeeded by Curtis Wright (vocals, guitars) in June 2000 and the group began work on a new album in 2002, yet abandoned the sessions and separated again after Schell became busy with other projects.

 Michael Connor (born December 7, 1949) died after a long battle with cancer on September 2, 2004, at age 54.
 Following Connor's death, the group resumed touring once again with Fuller, Reilly, Schell, Wright and Kaplin (when available) and released All in Good Time in November 2005.
 Their first album in 18 years, this release appeared on the small Drifter's Church label.

 Since this time, Pure Prairie League has continued to tour, playing a handful of shows every year.
 Donnie Lee Clark replaced Curtis Wright in late 2006 after Wright joined Reba McEntire's band.
 Mike Reilly was sidelined in 2006 after he was forced to undergo a liver transplant.
 Jack Sundrud (from Poco) came in to sub for Reilly.
 Rick Plant also did a brief stint with them on bass before relocating to Australia in late 2006.
-Jeff "Stick" Davis (from Amazing Rhythm Aces) sat in on bass for Mike in 2007.
+Jeff Davis (from Amazing Rhythm Aces) sat in on bass in 2007.
 In May 2007 Reilly appeared at a few shows and played guitar yet was unable to come back full-time until 2008.
 John David Call played some concerts in 2006 & 2007, standing in for Kaplin, and returned to the band full-time in June 2010.